Leviathan poster

 The inciting incident occurs at 12 minutes when Sixpack discovers a sunken Soviet vessel, the Leviathan, during a deep-sea dive.
 Against protocol, he and Bowman explore the wreck and retrieve a safe, bringing contamination into their habitat..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Sixpack dies horribly, his body mutating grotesquely.
+This reveals the protagonist's commitment to Sixpack dies horribly, his body mutating grotesquely.
 Beck decides they must act immediately to contain the threat and contacts the surface for emergency evacuation, committing to fight for survival., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Doc Thompson is killed by the creature.
 The station's life support systems are failing catastrophically.
 Beck, Willie, and Jones are the only survivors left, trapped with no escape route and the creature closing in.
-Death seems inevitable., shows the protagonist at their lowest point.
+Death seems inevitable., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Beck synthesizes a plan: they'll use the station's explosive decompression to destroy the creature, then make a desperate ascent in their dive suits.
 They choose to fight back on their own terms, reclaiming agency from the corporation., demonstrating the transformation achieved throughout the journey.